eneiascs/dsm-experiments-evaluation/README.md

 The steps to replicate our evaluation are: run the experiment with our tool, run the experiment using the original scripts, and compare the results.

 #### Running the experiment with our tool ####

+* The procedure to run this is experiment is very similar to [Experiment 1](#experiment-1) and [Experiment 2](#experiment-2) but using `cahew/docker/` folder and `cashew/security/cashew-security.exp` specification file.

+* Prompt to folder `cahew/docker/`.

+* If necessary, change `cpuset` and `mem_limit` according to your machine resources in `docker-compose.yml` and `.env` files.
+We use the pre-built image `eneiascs/cashew`.
+This image was built over the Dohko image `eneiascs/dohko-job`.
+If you want to recreate this image, use the files contained in `cahew/docker/`.

+* Run the command `docker-compose up --force-recreate` inside folder `cahew/docker/`.

+* After the tool is running, open the URL [http://localhost/autoexp/texteditor](http://localhost/autoexp/texteditor), or replace `localhost` with the IP address, if accessing from another machine.
+The tool is an Eclipse RAP application.
+For this reason, it looks like the Eclipse IDE.

+* Click on `File`, `New` then `Project`.
+Insert the project name, and then click on `Finish`.

+* Right-click on the project folder, then select `New`, then `Model`.

+* Insert the model name `cashew-orbits.exp`, then click on `Finish`.

+* Double-click the model file, then use the editor to create the model.
+In the editor, paste the contents of file `cashew/security/cashew-security.exp`.

+* If you want to generate the execution and analysis scripts without running them, right-click on the model file, then click on `Generate`.
+The generated files are placed in the folder `src-gen`.

+* To run commands from the pop-up menu, the focus must be on tab `Project Explorer`.
+If the focus is on the editor, first click on the `Project Explorer` tab and then run the commands.

+* To run the experiment, right-click on the model file, then click on `Generate and Run`.
+This command generate the scripts and run them.
+First, the execution script is executed using Dohko.
+While running, the execution status is presented to the user.
+After the execution finishes, the analysis script is executed.
+Each execution creates a folder inside the folder `executions`.
+The folder and the generated files are copied to this folder.
+The execution results are written to `data.json` file.
+The analysis script generates a pdf file with the analysis report with the same name as the model file (`cashew-security.pdf`).
+The editor cannot open pdf files.
+However, you can download it using the menu `Download`.

+* To re-open the execution status while the applications are running, right-click on the execution folder (subfolder of executions), then click on `Execution Status`.

+* The analysis script is automatically executed after execution finishes.
+However, if you want to re-run it, right-click on the execution folder (subfolder of executions), then click on `Run Analysis`.

+* After finishing execution and analysis, you can download the results by right-clicking on the execution folder and then selecting the command `Download`.

 #### Running the experiment with original scripts ####